revrsefr/skybot/README.md

     pip install -r requirements.txt

-Skybot runs on Python 2.7 and Python 3.7.
+Skybot runs on Python 2.7, 3.7 and Python 3.13.(WIP in some areas to full update code to 3.13, for now partial support.)

 ## License
 Skybot is public domain.
 If you find a way to make money using it, I'll be very impressed.